raastinn/remarcable/README.md

 ## Uses of AI

-* Used to get a better understanding of Django syntax
-* Improve functionality for retrieving products (using "select_related" and "prefetch_related" as opposed to "objects.all")
+* Improve functionality for retrieving products (using "select_related" and "prefetch_related" as opposed to "objects.all") in `views.py`
 * Formatting the `README.md` file